 This covers a variety of situations in the coaching environment under seven separate headings which are

-The full code of ethics form (PDF) is available here , Squash NZ reserve the right to remove any qualifications gained on the framework should these standards be proven to have been broken.
+The Squash New Zealand Coaches Code of Ethics form (PDF) is available here.
+Squash NZ reserve the right to remove any qualifications gained on the framework should these standards be proven to have been broken.

 Squash NZ would strongly recommend that all clubs contracting coaches to work at their clubs complete the following procedure